DongchengWang/my-go/content/blog/why-i-dont-recommend-underbar-in-csharp/index.md

 {
     static void Main()
     {
-        // Intialize a new object.
+        // Initialize a new object.
         Customer cust1 = new Customer(4987.63, "Northwind", 90108);

         // Modify a property.